chenweihanfool/FitnessForge/replit.md

 **Exercise Categorization System**: Exercises are organized into predefined categories with UI filtering capabilities.
 **Timezone Handling (UTC+8)**: All user-facing time inputs and displays use Taipei time (UTC+8).
 Frontend converts datetime-local inputs to UTC before sending to backend; backend stores all timestamps in UTC.
 Timezone utilities (`getTaipeiTime`, `toTaipeiTime`) in `client/src/lib/timezone.ts` ensure consistent time handling across the application.
 **Average Steps Auto-Conversion**: For the "每周平均步数" exercise type, users input daily average steps and the system automatically multiplies by 7 to calculate weekly total steps before storage.
 The UI dynamically displays the conversion (daily → weekly) and final baseline calculation.
 Historical data imported from Excel is already in weekly format and bypasses this conversion.
+**Exercise Weekly Average Display**: When recording new workout entries, the form displays the historical weekly average for the selected exercise type.
+The backend computes weekly averages by grouping all historical entries by week and calculating the mean across weeks.
+The frontend displays this reference value below the exercise selector: for "每周平均步数" it shows both daily and weekly averages (e.g., "历史周平均: 10000 步/天 (70000 步/周)"), while other exercises show the value with their unit (e.g., "历史周平均: 50.5 KG").
+This helps users set realistic goals based on their past performance.
+The feature uses TanStack Query with a complete URL queryKey (`/api/stats/exercise-average/${exerciseId}`) to leverage the default fetcher.

 ## External Dependencies